 - Roast beef - Deli roast beef keeps this recipe quick and easy for weeknight meals.
 You can also use leftover steak or beef roast.
 Just slice it thin to pile on the sandwich for a tender bite.

-- Pickled red onions - A quick and easy brine takes red onion to the next level.
+- Pickled red onions - A quick and easy brine takes red onions to the next level.
 These pickled red onions are a great condiment to keep on hand.
 Add them to sandwiches, salads, tacos, or nachos.

 - Horseradish sauce - Every good sandwich needs a zippy, tangy spread!
 A simple blend of mayonnaise and prepared horseradish makes a bold sandwich spread.
 I recommend making extra to use as a dip for chips.